nielubowicz/JamaicanEpilepsyAssociation/README.md

 survey information from patients and caretakers.

 ## Configuration
 You will need to open a [Twilio Account](http://twilio.com).
 Api keys should be filled into `twilio_config.php` template and SQL credentials in the `sql_config.php` template.
+These config templates should be placed into `www/<your config directory>` that is referenced from your local `config.php`.